3-year-old son of TikTok influencer dies after being pulled from backyard pool

 Police say the child of TikTok influencer Emilie Kiser died from injuries sustained after he was pulled from a swimming pool last week

-The 3-year-old son of a TikTok influencer has died after falling into a family swimming pool in Arizona, authorities have announced.
+The three-year-old son of a TikTok influencer has died after falling into a family swimming pool in Arizona, authorities have announced.

 Trigg Chapman Kiser, son of TikTok influencer Emilie Kiser, died in the hospital from injuries sustained after he was pulled from the backyard pool on May 12, the fire department in the city of Chandler said.